 2. Preorder Traversal:

 This is another type of Tree Traversal Algorithm.
-This kind of algorithm is different from the Inorder traversal Algorithm.
+This kind of algorithm is different from the Inorder Traversal Algorithm.

-Then Preorder Traversal sequence will be:
+Then the preorder traversal sequence will be:

 Visit Root Node (N)